Learn how to improve your child’s cutting skills with these simple tips from a pediatric OT. *This post contains

 If you read my last post about fine motor skills, you saw this graphic which I think explains fine motor skills perfectly.
 It starts with your trunk and progresses downward to your fingers.
 So, in order to support your child in learning how to cut properly, you need to teach more than just how to use scissors.

-1) Position for cutting – First thing is first, please make sure your child is sitting at a table that is properly sized for them (AOTA, 2011).
+1) Position for cutting – Make sure your child is sitting at a table that is properly sized for them (AOTA, 2011).
 If they like to work at the kitchen table, use a booster seat so that their arms hang down a little.
-It’s really important that kids don’t have their arms straight out (with the table up to their armpits).
+It’s crucial that kids don’t have their arms straight out (with the table up to their armpits).
 It just messes everything up.
-This is another reason why I LOVE child sized furniture. (note: if your “big kid” is too cool for a Booster seat, try one that goes under the chair.
+This is another reason why I LOVE child-sized furniture. (note: if your “big kid” is too cool for a Booster seat, try one that goes under the chair.
 Very cool.

 2. Shoulder stability – it seems like I’m always talking about shoulder stability lately.
-That’s because it is a very important developmental acquisition.
+That’s because it is a significant developmental acquisition.
 (Kids who haven’t fully developed shoulder stability almost always have a tough time cutting.
 This is because it’s really tough to use your shoulder to cut!
 Kids compensate by elevating their shoulders, holding their elbows in the air, and twisting their wrists awkwardly.
 Ouch.)

 I have an awesome trick for that, which I’ll get to in a minute.